pbatard/Mosby/README.md

    make sure that your platform is in *Setup Mode*.
 Please refer to your manufacturer's documentation if you don't know how to enable *Setup Mode*.

-4. Boot into the UEFI Shell media you created and type `Mosby` (without any extension).
+4. Boot into the UEFI Shell media you created and type: `Mosby` (without any extension).
 The executable relevant to your platform will automatically launch and will guide you through the installation of the UEFI Secure Boot keys.